Gradient-informed basis adaptation for Legendre Chaos expansions: Numerical examples

-For the numerical solution of the above model, we employ the multiphase-multicomponent simulator TOUGH2 \cite{pruess} that solves the integral form of the above systems of equations using the integral finite difference method.
-More specifically, the EOS7r module \cite{olden} that specializes in modeling radionuclide transport is used here that allows describing the oxidation effect in a similar manner as specifying half-life parameters to describe radioactive or biodegradation effects.
-The implementation of the first-order decay effect described above is performed by considering that the source term accounts for the decay and we write the mass accumulation condition for $k = am$, $n$ as
+For the numerical solution of the transport and decay model, we employ the multiphase-multicomponent simulator TOUGH2 \cite{pruess} that solves the integral form of the system of governing equations using the integral finite difference method.
+More specifically, the EOS7r module \cite{olden} that specializes in modeling radionuclide transport, is used here, allowing the description of the oxidation effect in a similar manner as specifying half-life parameters to describe radioactive or biodegradation effects.
+Detailed description of the balance equations and capillary pressure model can be found in \cite{pruess}.
+The mass components considered here are water, air, ammonium and nitrite and the fluid phases are aqueous and gas.
+We consider a first-order decay law for the mass components \cite{olden}.

 In the scenario considered here, the domain is discretized into $400$ blocks, each of length $0.005$m. and a source of ammonium is placed on the one boundary ($y = 0$), while no concentration of nitrite is initially present.
 The domain is shown in Fig. \ref{fig:domain}.
 Uncertainty is introduced in the model through six model parameters, namely the decay parameters of ammonium and nitrite, $T_{1/2}^{am}$ and $T_{1/2}^n$ respectively, the constant flux of ammonium at the boundary or more precisely the constant injected concentration $\chi_0^{am}$, the distribution coefficient $Kd_w^{am}$ of ammonium that affects its adsorption onto the immobile solid grains and the porosity $\phi$ of the medium.
 All other model parameters were assigned fixed values which are shown in Table \ref{tab:tough2_params}.
 All random input parameters, denoted in a vector form as $\btheta = (T_{1/2}^{am}, T_{1/2}^{am}, \chi_0^{am}, Kd_w^{am}, \phi)^T$ are assumed to follow uniform distributions $\theta_i \sim \calU(\theta_l^i, \theta_u^i)$ where the intervals $[\theta_l^i, \theta_u^i]$, $i = 1, \dots, 5$ are given in Table \ref{tab:priors}.
 Next, for the construction of a polynomial chaos approximation of model output, the random input parameters are rescaled to $\calU(-1, 1)$ random variables via the transformation